dlang-community/DCD/README.md

 This will cause the client to print a listing of completions to *stdout*.
-The client will print either a listing of function call tips, or a listing of of completions depending on if the cursor was directly after a dot character or a left parethesis.
+The client will print either a listing of function call tips, or a listing of of completions depending on if the cursor was directly after a dot character or after a left parethesis.

 The file name is optional.
 If it is not specified, input will be read from *stdin*.